Local Area Attractions Near Tucson / Lazydays KOA Resort

 Camping vacations don’t get much better than the Tucson area.
 Pleasantly cool piney mountains cloak the Southern swath of the state, filled with canyons and cliff dwellings.
-In the area are hundreds of golf courses and reliable sunshine make the region a favorite escape from winter.
+In the area are hundreds of golf courses and reliable sunshine makes the region a favorite escape from winter.
 The fragile Sonoran Desert sweeps across the state’s southwestern quadrant, featuring stunning desert scenery highlighted by the iconic saguaro cactus.
 Your RV will make the perfect base camp to explore the local area attractions near Tucson / Lazydays KOA Resort!